Skip to content

 How much Vitamin D?

 There are many factors which can determine how much vitamin D is required.
-These include age, skin-colour, sun exposure, clothing, use of topical moisturisers with an SPF rating and more.
+These include age, skin-colour, sun exposure, clothing, use of topical moisturisers with an SPF rating and more.Different studies will recommend different amounts of vitamin D intake.

-PHE recommends everyone takes 400IU of Vitamin D daily
+400IU of Vitamin D daily

 People with low vitamin D status as tested in a blood test should take 1000-2000IU daily.
 The pregnant and elderly should take advice from their GP.
-(Further information is available from the Endocrine Society Guidelines on Vitamin D, which defines the amount based on healthy blood levels.
+(Further information is available from the Endocrine Society Guidelines on vitamin D, which defines the amount based on healthy blood levels.)

 Viridian Nutrition has a Vitamin D range spanning 8 supplements in capsules and liquids to allow flexibility in meeting individual or family requirements.
-There’s a Vitamin D supplement for everyone!
+There’s a vitamin D supplement for everyone!

 Is all Vitamin D vegan?